New Year's Good Luck Foods to Welcome 2022

-As the year comes to a close, we look ahead to the next to be bigger and better.
+As another crazy year comes to a close, we look ahead to next year being brighter and better.
 Some start the year with resolutions to quit smoking, go to the gym, or get organized to increase their chances for a good year.
 And while we do love a list of proactive goals, a little luck to improve the odds doesn’t hurt.
-But as food enthusiasts, we're looking for our luck through food.
+But as food enthusiasts, we're turning to food for some much needed luck.
 With that in mind, we took New Year’s traditions from around the world and paired them with recipes to create a lucky feast to start the year off right.

 As the Japanese are slurping the last of their soba, in Spain and Mexico, they’re getting ready to pop grapes in their mouths.
 At midnight on New Year’s Eve, people eat twelve grapes one-by-one as the clock bell strikes twelve times to secure your luck for the year.
 The tradition is connected to Spain’s wine industry.
 It started as a way to guarantee a good harvest for the coming year.

-If you don’t want to eat your grapes the traditional way, you can make a lucky salad as your first bite of the year with Arugula, Red Grape, and Shaved Manchego Salad.
-Not only do you stay true to the tradition with grapes, but the manchego and sherry add a bit more Spanish flavor to your midnight bite.
+If you don’t want to eat your grapes the traditional way, you can make a lucky salad as your first bite of the year with Arugula, Grape, and Almond Salad.
+Not only do you stay true to the tradition with grapes, but the Manchego, Marcona almonds, and sherry vinegar add a bit more Spanish flavor to your midnight bite.

 Not only are beans delicious and good for you, but in some cultures, they’re also considered to be a bit of an edible talisman around the new year.
 While the United States doesn’t have many lucky foods for the new year, our Southern states have many traditional dishes that are ritually eaten on New Year’s Day to guarantee a lucky year, including beans.
 The bean of choice: black-eyed peas.
 They’re typically cooked with rice and pork (another lucky food we’ll get to later) in a dish called "hoppin' john."
 There are two credible theories as to why this is a lucky dish.
 One is that in the post-Civil War era black-eyed peas were one of the few crops still growing and could feed crowds.
 The other theory dates back further to the 1700s when European Jews settled in the South.
 It’s written in the Babylonian Talmud that eating black-eyed peas brings luck for the new year (Rosh Hashanah).
 There are many ways to serve black-eyed peas, but we’re sticking with Southern tradition with this selection: old-fashioned hoppin’ john.